deepaucksharma/DS/site/execution/DIAGRAM_STRATEGY.md

 ### Executive Summary

-Based on thorough analysis of readonly-spec requirements, we need to create **900-1,500 production-quality diagrams** manually.
+Based on thorough analysis of readonly-spec requirements, we need to create production-quality diagrams manually.
+See `/site/data/CENTRAL_METRICS.json` for current targets and progress.
 This document provides a practical, achievable strategy that balances quality with scale.

 ---